fiixlabs/node-JS-meter-reading-handler/README.txt

 File Name refers to the names given to all of the files in the "data" folder.
 The name must include the ".csv" and cannot include any numbers.
 Leaving the File Name empty ("~") results in a fatal error.

+IMPORTANT:
+Once the program reads the 10000th file ("10000<filename>.csv"), it begins looking for 1<filename>.csv again.
+This is so that the file numbering never reaches a point where the value is beyond the scope of a number in javascript, or a number (int, float, double, etc.) in any other programming language.

+Whenever a file is finished being successfully read by the program, it is deleted to conserve memory space, therefore external scripts can also loop their naming to return to "1<filename>" after "10000<filename>.csv".

 11: Asset ID Column Header